Fact checked

 • Relatively expensive

-Bottom Line: Students begin their process with Sylvan by completing an assessment, allowing Sylvan to develop a personalized curriculum for each student.
+Students begin their process with Sylvan by completing an assessment, allowing Sylvan to develop a personalized curriculum for each student.
 Sylvan learning centers offer support in math and many other subjects, including ELA, foreign languages, STEM, etc.

-Mathnasium vs. Sylvan Benefits
+Mathnasium vs. Sylvan vs. Learner Benefits

 Mathnasium Benefits

 Mathnasium's learning program has helped tens of thousands of students improve their grades and test scores in math.
 Customer reviews have shown that parents are generally very satisfied with their child's experience with the Mathnasium program.

 Parents have particularly emphasized their children's increased interest and enjoyment in mathematics.
 Unlike a typical math class, which can be anxiety-inducing and dull for many students, children reportedly have fun in Mathnasium sessions.
+While some parents may be looking for a more diverse tutoring platform, Mathnasium is an excellent option for students who solely want to focus on their math skills.

 Sylvan Benefits